 Leaky pipes can wreak havoc on your home.
 They can cause a multitude of problems, one of the biggest problems being mold.
 They commonly go unnoticed, and the longer the pipe leaks, the more damage it will cause.
 This can be an issue because mold is very persistent and grows quickly.
 Once mold starts to grow, it has to be treated by a professional to prevent it from spreading.
 You should contact a professional as soon as you suspect a leak.
 They can evaluate the situation and tell you how to handle it.

-Spotting a leaky pipe can be tricky.
+Spotting a leaky or burst pipe can be tricky.
 You’ll likely smell a musty odor before you find the cause.
 Some of the more common areas to find a leak are in the bathroom, kitchen, laundry room, and basement.

 1. Listen for Dripping Water